xma711/notebook/computer_networks/wifi/README.md

 MT7601U not working on archlinux kernel 3.8.13.31 (solved)
 ------------------------------------

-using pacman -Syu doesn't upgrade the kernel to 3.8.13.39 (this is the tarball i prepared before).
+Using pacman -Syu doesn't upgrade the kernel to 3.8.13.39 (this is the tarball i prepared before).
-if i use 3.8.13.39, UART1 won't work when LCD is enabled.
+If i use 3.8.13.39, UART1 won't work when LCD is enabled.

-the best way is to remain in 3.8.13.31 and install the driver for the wifi dongle.
+The best way is to remain in 3.8.13.31 and install the driver for the wifi dongle.
-however, i cannot download the linux header linux-headers-am33x-legacy for this kernel for compiling the mt7601 kernel module, as archlinux is on a rolling release and the arm version doesn't keep the old packages.
+However, i cannot download the linux header linux-headers-am33x-legacy for this kernel for compiling the mt7601 kernel module, as archlinux is on a rolling release and the arm version doesn't keep the old packages.

-there used to be a rollback machine (in readme in archlinux) but it is down down.
+There used to be a rollback machine (in readme in archlinux) but it is down down.

-so far the best way is to get this linux-headers-am33x-legacy-3.8.13-31-armv7h.pkg.tar.xz package online and install it manually, and then try to compile mt7601.
+So far the best way is to get this linux-headers-am33x-legacy-3.8.13-31-armv7h.pkg.tar.xz package online and install it manually, and then try to compile mt7601.
-despite i posted a question in the forum http://archlinuxarm.org/forum/viewtopic.php?f=60&t=9647 , but no one answers.
+Despite i posted a question in the forum http://archlinuxarm.org/forum/viewtopic.php?f=60&t=9647 , but no one answers.

-maybe archlinux is not suitable for this purpose. it has no snapshot and i can't go back to the past..
+Maybe archlinux is not suitable for this purpose. it has no snapshot and i can't go back to the past..

-another hope is that i can install debian with the same kernel. then i compile the driver in debian and then i can copy it to archlinux for use.
+Another hope is that i can install debian with the same kernel. then i compile the driver in debian and then i can copy it to archlinux for use.

-another method (unlikely to work) is to use the driver compiled for kernel 3.8.13.39 and try to make it work in 3.8.13.31.
+Another method (unlikely to work) is to use the driver compiled for kernel 3.8.13.39 and try to make it work in 3.8.13.31.

-one more hope is to download the header from sources and install them into archlinux image.
+One more hope is to download the header from sources and install them into archlinux image.

-i think the current workaround is: when there is LCD, then use kernel 3.8.13-31 and use another type of wifi dongle; when LCD is not there, then use the kernel 3.8.13-39 that i repared before.
+I think the current workaround is: when there is LCD, then use kernel 3.8.13-31 and use another type of wifi dongle; when LCD is not there, then use the kernel 3.8.13-39 that i repared before.

-router
+Router
 -----------------------

-router can be configured as a normal ethernet router, or a repeater.
+Router can be configured as a normal ethernet router, or a repeater.

-a repeater forwards all requests to the main router.
+A repeater forwards all requests to the main router.